Cider: Mexico

 Two types of cider (sidra) are sold in Mexico.
 One type is a popular apple-flavoured, carbonated soft drink, sold under a number of soft drink brands, such as Sidral Mundet and Manzana Lift (both Coca-Cola FEMSA brands), Manzanita Sol (owned by PepsiCo), and Sidral Aga from Group AGA.
 The other type, alcoholic sidra, is a sparkling cider typically sold in Champagne-style bottles with an alcohol content comparable to beer.
 Sidra was, due to the expense of imported champagne, sometimes used as a substitute for New Year's Eve toasts in Mexico, as it is also a sweet, fruity drink.
 However, now the practice is to drink cider on Christmas Eve, celebrated with the family, and champagne on New Year's celebrated with friends.
 Cider beverages form a very small share of the Mexican alcoholic beverage market, with the figures for 2009 volume sales amounting to only 3.8 million litres.

 United States

 In the United States, the definition of "cider" is usually broader than in Europe and specifically Ireland and the UK.
 There are two types, one as traditional alcoholic hard cider and the other sweet or soft cider, often simply called apple cider.
 In the 2010s, hard cider experienced a resurgence in consumption in the United States.
-This has largely reversed in recent years, in part due to the rise of hard seltzer.